DallanQ/sleeping_gods_3/Manual.md

 You can remove fatigue mainly by cooking recipes or performing a port action.

+#### Limited Components (page 8)
-Limited Components All components are limited, which means that if you run out, you cannot gain or use more, with one exception: damage tokens.
+ All components are limited, which means that if you run out, you cannot gain or use more, with one exception: damage tokens.
 If you run out of damage tokens, use something else to keep track.

+#### Region (page 9)
-Region A region of the sea on the atlas.
+A region of the sea on the atlas.
 Regions are separated by dotted lines, land, the spiral binding of the atlas, and the edge of the page.
 The ship cannot reside on or move through land, only sea regions.

+#### Ship Damage (page 9)
-Ship Damage When instructed to take ship damage, draw 1 ability card per damage, then place a cube on the room(s) with a matching fate number.
+When instructed to take ship damage, draw 1 ability card per damage, then place a cube on the room(s) with a matching fate number.
 Each ship room can only take 2 damage and the hull can take 1 damage.
 If a room already has 2 damage, you may choose where to place the damage.
 If a room has 2 damage, it cannot be used during the ship action phase.
 If the ship ever has 11 damage cubes, you are defeated (see "Defeat" on pg.
 28).

 Repair refers to removing ship damage.
 If you "repair 2," you remove any 2 damage from the ship.

+#### Skills (page 9)
-Skills There are 5 types of crew skills in the game.
+There are 5 types of crew skills in the game.
 Most crew members start with 2 to 4 skills.

 Strength: Used when anything requires physical effort or endurance.